 Eligibility criteria for the ICLP will include (1) high financial need and (2) aptitude for legal studies.
 Selection criteria will mirror the eligibility criteria: selection will be based on the most compelling circumstances.
 In other words, recipients will be highly talented potential law students who have high financial need due to financial or other barriers they may face in accessing legal education.

-Financial need: At a minimum, to be eligible, you must meet the criteria for receiving a high-need bursary from Osgoode.
+Financial need: At a minimum, to be eligible, you must meet the criteria for receiving a high level bursary from Osgoode.
 The basic criterion will be a resource-expense shortfall of greater than $20,000.
-Other factors to be considered will include:
+This means having a resource-expense shortfall of greater than $20,000 plus several other indicators of high financial need, which may include:

-- Barriers faced in obtaining equal access to education;
+- Other barriers in obtaining equal access to education.

 Aptitude for legal studies: The holistic admissions criteria will be reapplied with a view to selecting the most highly talented and qualified law students.

 Participants will be required to provide documentation demonstrating their continued eligibility for the ICLP in their second and third years of the program.